benjohansen/Websockets-in-Max/README.md

     ```
 14. click on the `script start` message to run the JavaScript file held by [node.script]

+<p align="center">:clap::clap::clap:</p>

-:clap: now you are ready navigate to the domain where you installed the `web-client` and send data to Max and get data from Max!
+Now you are ready navigate to the domain where you installed the `web-client` and send data to Max and get data from Max!

 <p>&nbsp;</p>